aileot/vim-among_HML/README.md

 :call among_HML#scroll(0.25) " Drag cursor line to 1/4 height in window.
 ```

+If you prefer fraction to decimal, either numerator or denominator must be a
+decimal in Vim script; otherwise, you would get an integer there.

+- Either `1/4` or `3/4` results in `0`.
+- `1/4.0` results in `0.25`, `3.0/4` results in `0.75`.

-or, in Lua
+### Lua

 ```lua
 require("among_HML").jump(1/8)
 require("among_HML").scroll(0.25)
 ```

+### Configuration

-vim-among_HML defines no default keymappings; you should define some
+This plugin defines no default keymappings so that you should map keys by
-keymappings, like the examples below, in your vimrc or init.vim.
+yourself in your vimrc.

 ```vim
 set scrolloff=0 " recommended (default)